pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Tax Filing Obligations Detailed Guide

 Trust tax compliance is complex and failure to comply can result in significant penalties.
-This section provides a comprehensive guide to all tax filing requirements for your dynasty trust.
+This section provides a comprehensive guide to all tax filing requirements for your Legacy trust.

 #### Form 3520 Requirements